BestTimesToVisit.com Logo

 Seaplane Transfer

-The most common and often necessary way to reach resorts in Baa Atoll from Velana International Airport (MLE) in Malé.
-Seaplanes offer breathtaking aerial views of the atolls, making the journey itself a highlight.
-They operate during daylight hours only.
+The most iconic and often necessary way to reach resorts in Baa Atoll from Velana International Airport (MLE) in Malé.
+These flights offer breathtaking aerial views of the atolls, making the journey itself an experience.
+They are typically arranged by your resort.

-For resorts located closer to a domestic airport within or near Baa Atoll (like Dharavandhoo or Ifuru), a domestic flight followed by a speedboat transfer is an alternative.
-This can sometimes be more cost-effective or offer more flexible timings than seaplanes.
+For resorts located closer to a domestic airport within or near Baa Atoll (like Dharavandhoo or Ifuru), this is a more budget-friendly alternative to seaplanes.
+You'll take a short domestic flight followed by a speedboat transfer to your final island.

 Public Ferry

-Cost:$5 - $20 per person per leg, depending on the route and distance.
+Cost:$5 - $20 USD per person, one way, depending on the route and duration.

 Private Speedboat Charter